-The Internal Revenue Service ("IRS") has released the updated Withholding Calculator for use by taxpayers in estimating the appropriate withholding for federal income taxes in 2018.
-Following the December tax reforms under the Tax Cuts and Jobs Act and the subsequent update to employer withholding tables, available here, it is particularly important that taxpayers reevaluate the amount withheld from their paychecks in order to avoid both significant overwithholding and significant underwithholding.
+The Internal Revenue Service ("IRS") has released the updated Withholding Calculator for use by taxpayers in estimating the appropriate withholding for federal income taxes.
 The Withholding Calculator helps taxpayers estimate advisable adjustments for their Forms W-4 to address the recent changes to the tax code and withholding tables.
 It reflects, among other things, changes to tax brackets, itemized deductions, child tax credits, and dependent credits, along with the repeal of dependent exemptions.

-Although it is advisable for all taxpayers to reexamine the amounts withheld from their paychecks in 2018, the IRS has identified the following individuals in particular as potentially benefiting from such review:
+Although it is advisable for all taxpayers to reexamine the amounts withheld from their paychecks each year, the IRS has identified the following individuals in particular as potentially benefiting from such review:

-The Withholding Calculator asks a taxpayer to estimate his or her income for 2018 and various tax credits and deductions to which the taxpayer might be entitled for the year.
-It returns the estimated federal income tax for the taxpayer for 2018 and provides specific recommendations on how to revise the Form W-4 in order to have an appropriate amount withheld from the taxpayer's paychecks.
+The Withholding Calculator asks a taxpayer to estimate his or her income for the year and various tax credits and deductions to which the taxpayer might be entitled for the year.
+It returns the estimated federal income tax for the taxpayer and provides specific recommendations on how to revise the Form W-4 in order to have an appropriate amount withheld from the taxpayer's paychecks.